Code-Institute-Submissions/clacken-dev-ms1/README.md

  # Deployment
  ## Github pages
- The project was deployed to Github Pages using the following steps:
+ This project was deployed to Github pages and then frequent pushes from GitPod were made to keep the deployed version up to date with the development version.
- 1. The steps involved
+ The deployment was made as follows:
+ - Log into GitHub and locate the relevent repository
+ - Click on the settings icon for that repository and scroll down to GitHub Pages section
+ - Set the source to Branch: master
+ - Follow the link which is generated to preview the live site

  ## Forking the GitHub repository
  Forking the GitHub repository allows us to make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.
  This can be done by using the following steps:
  1. The first step in forking a repository

- ## Making a local clone
- 1. Make the clone steps

  # Credits
  ## Code